bruno78/fullstack-dashboard/steps.md

 spring.output.ansi.enabled=ALWAYS
 ```
 NOTE: Here you are setting up the port and giving the application a name.
-Meaning any requests to /dowjones will lead to the app.
+Meaning any requests to /users will lead to the app.
 You are also
 telling where Eureka lives so it can register on start-up.

-6. Add the new api (dowjones) to docker: docker-compose.yml
+6. Add the new api (users) to docker: docker-compose.yml

 ```
-  dow-jones-api:
+  users-api:
     image: anapsix/alpine-java:8_jdk_unlimited
     ports:
       - '8081:8081'
     working_dir: /app
     volumes:
-      - ./dow-jones-api:/app
+      - ./users-api:/app
     depends_on:
       - eureka
     command: './gradlew bootRun'
     environment:
       - GRADLE_USER_HOME=cache